 You can find Catfish species everywhere.
 Its family belongs to the Siluriformes Group, which consists of about 30 families including 436 genera, making it the most versatile group of vertebrates on the planet.
 In other words, if you count four species of freshwater fish, out of it; one will be a catfish!
-This spectacular diversity proves that these species with whiskers have evolved to be perfectly set into a legion of niches; still, many fish hobbyists consider these fish to be a brown, cumbersome, armored beast or be-whiskered, sleek predator.
-But most of the catfish does not belong to these stereotypes.
+This spectacular diversity proves that these species with whiskers have evolved to be perfectly set into a legion of niches; still, many fish hobbyists consider these fish to be brown, cumbersome, armored beasts or be-whiskered, sleek predators.
+But most of the catfish do not belong to these stereotypes.

 The Kryptopterus vitreous species is a small fish belonging to the Asian glass catfish group, and is commonly referred as glass catfish in the aquarium trade world.
 You can find this fish commonly in the freshwater aquarium, but still the taxonomy of this species is not fully resolved.